youssefm/blog/src/content/posts/sparkid.md

 ## And it's fast

-You might expect that all this extra structure comes at a performance cost.
-More structure usually means more work per ID, right?
-It turns out the opposite is true.
-I benchmarked SparkID against UUID v4, UUID v7, nanoid, and [ulid](https://github.com/ulid/spec) across all three languages, and SparkID came out on top in every single one.
+All of this extra structure might sound like it comes at a performance cost.
+In practice, the opposite is true.
+I benchmarked SparkID against UUID v4, UUID v7, nanoid, and [ulid](https://github.com/ulid/spec) across all three languages, and SparkID was the fastest in every one of them.

 ![SparkID benchmark results](assets/sparkid_benchmark.png)